cuinjune/Ofelia/README.md

 ## Building the external
 * (macOS) Open `OF/addons/ofxOfelia/macOSExternal/ofelia.xcodeproj` with Xcode and build the project.
 * (Windows) Open `OF/addons/ofxOfelia/WindowsExternal/ofelia.sln` with Visual Studio and build the solution.
-* (Linux / Raspbian) Open the Terminal and run the following command to build the project.
+* (Linux / Raspberry Pi) Open the Terminal and run the following command to build the project.
   <pre>cd OF/addons/ofxOfelia/LinuxExternal
   make</pre>
 * Copy the generated binaries from `OF/addons/ofxOfelia/(targetOS)/bin` into the Pd externals directory.